-The purpose of the 1-year program is to train fellows in all aspects of diagnostic Neuroradiology with an emphasis on advanced imaging techniques, minimally invasive diagnostic and therapeutic spine procedures and catheter angiography.
+The purpose of the one-year program is to train fellows in all aspects of diagnostic Neuroradiology with an emphasis on advanced imaging techniques, minimally invasive diagnostic and therapeutic spine procedures and catheter angiography.
 The fellows will gain experience in therapeutic neuroendovascular techniques through participation in that service and will be supported to pursue academic interests.

 We realize that your choice of a Neuroradiology Fellowship is difficult and that considerations include the academic program, faculty, work environment, geographical location and other personal issues.
 We also recognize the personal commitment it takes on your part to extend your training and improve your skills.
 Please know that we take your commitment seriously and commit to train you as best we know how.
 Finally, it is our responsibility to help guide you in your job search and to help you obtain the job of your choice.